Evangenieur/Meta-Age/README.md

 And I found with [Node.JS][1] a **really prolific activity** around the development of such **abstracting layers** (I described below) that **I never found before** in any other programming environnement.

-Pushed by the **HTML5 wave**, javascript development ( ECMAScript 5 ) and community is becoming **really active and exciting** : [Kinect interfacing, Face recognition](http://t.co/rHHoKEUm), [Drone control](http://t.co/ePzJAFa7), [p2p Webcam Streaming](http://vimeo.com/36229857), [3D](http://idflood.github.com/ThreeNodes.js/public/index.html#example/spreads1.json) / [Physics engine](http://learningthreejs.com/blog/2011/12/19/particles-online-editor-for-sparks-js/), IDE, etc...
+Pushed by the **HTML5 wave**, javascript development ( ECMAScript 5 ) and community is becoming **really active and exciting** : [Kinect interfacing, Face recognition](http://www.nodejs-news.com/fun-with-nodejs/face-recognition-with-nodejs/), [Drone control](http://t.co/ePzJAFa7), [p2p Webcam Streaming](http://vimeo.com/36229857), [3D data flow editor](http://idflood.github.com/ThreeNodes.js/public/index.html#example/spreads1.json) / [Physics engine](http://soulwire.co.uk/coffeephysics/), IDE, etc...

-Below some problematic I have to push forward programming limitations and really good Libraries that illustrate that find nice solutions using [Node.js][1] and/or [CoffeeScript][2] :
+Below are some problematic to push forward programming limitations and really good Libraries that illustrate how to find a nice solutions using [Node.js][1] and/or [CoffeeScript][2] :

 ## How enabling you to create your own semantic programming language : DSL (Domain Specific Language) ? ##